vanni1/Getting-and-Cleaning-Data/codebook.md

 is an aggregated dataset containing the mean of both the mean and standard deviation for each unit, being a given base variable for a given time/frequency domain and direction for a given subject performing a given activity.

+It consists of 7 variables and 5940 observations.

 1. subject
 * indicates the person performing the experiment
 * is an integer between 1 and 30